MewPurPur/godsvg-website/src/articles/1.0-alpha1/article.md

 {% blogimg "path_element.webp", "Image of a path element" %}

 And of course, there is the viewport, which can be panned and zoomed, and it has handles for adjusting the geometry of paths and other shapes.
 It has a convenient adaptable grid, a checkerboard pattern, options for hiding the grid and the handles, and for viewing the rasterized SVG.

-# Downloads

-{Warning: This is by definition a pre-release piece of software.
-Be sure to back up your SVGs to preserve them in case of corruption.}

-[Widget for downloads]

-# Support

-Without donations, GodSVG would be way behind where it is now.
-If you're able to donate, I would be very grateful!

-[Buttons for donations or widget]